-The Company had total cash outflows for leases of £2.1m in 2020 (£1.4m in 2019).
-The Company also had non-cash additions to right-of-use assets and lease liabilities of £nil in 2020.
+The Company had total cash outflows for long-term leases of £0.7m in 2020.
+Cash outflows for short-term and low-value leases were £4.6m.
+The Company had no non-cash additions to right-of-use assets and lease liabilities in 2020.